djalbat/yapp/README.md

 renderStyle(firaCodeStyle); // Only needed for FiraCode support.
 ```
-If this seems unwieldy, and if you don't want to make any changes to the styles and you do want FiraCode support, all of the above can be replaced with the following:
+If this all seems unwieldy, and if you don't want to make any changes to the styles and you do want FiraCode support, all of the above can be replaced with the following:

 ```
 "use strict";